Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Abstract

 \section{Abstract}

 A parallel algorithm for maximal independent set (MIS) in hypergraphs has been a long-standing algorithmic challenge, dating back nearly 30 years to a survey of Karp \& Ramachandran (1990).
-Despite its apparent simplicity, there have been no general sub-polynomial-time algorithms or hardness reductions.
 The best randomized parallel algorithm for hypergraphs of fixed rank $r$ was developed by Beame \& Luby (1990) and Kelsen (1992), running in time roughly $(\log n)^{r!}$.
-The key probabilistic tool underlying this algorithm is a concentration bound for low-degree polynomials applied to independent input variables; this is a natural generalization of concentration bounds for sums of independent random variables, which are ubiquitous in combinatorics and computer science.

-These concentration bounds for polynomials do not lend themselves to standard derandomization techniques.
-Thus, the algorithm of Kelsen cannot be derandomized in any known way.
-There are no deterministic parallel algorithms for hypergraph MIS for any fixed rank $r > 3$.
+We improve the randomized algorithm of Kelsen, reducing the runtime to roughly $(\log n)^{2^r}$ and simplifying the analysis through the use of more-modern concentration inequalities.
+We also give a method for derandomizing concentration bounds for low-degree polynomials, which are the key technical tool used to analyze that algorithm.
+This leads to a deterministic PRAM algorithm also running in $(\log n)^{2^{r+3}}$ time and $\poly(m,n)$ processors.
+This is the first deterministic algorithm with sub-polynomial runtime for hypergraphs of rank $r > 3$.

-We improve the randomized algorithm of Kelsen to obtain a running time of $(\log n)^{2^r}$.
-We also give a method for derandomizing concentration bounds for polynomials, thus obtaining a deterministic algorithm running in $(\log n)^{2^{r+3}}$ time and $(mn)^{O(1)}$ processors.
-Our analysis can also apply when $r$ is slowly growing; using this in conjunction with a strategy of Bercea et al. (2015) gives a deterministic MIS algorithm running in time $\exp(O( \frac{\log m}{\log \log m} + \log \log n)$.
+Our analysis can also apply when $r$ is slowly growing; using this in conjunction with a strategy of Bercea et al. (2015) gives a deterministic MIS algorithm running in time $\exp(O( \frac{\log (mn)}{\log \log (mn)}))$.

-This is an extended version of a paper which has been accepted to the ACM-SIAM Symposium on Discrete Algorithms (SODA) 2018.
+This is an extended version of a paper appearing in the ACM-SIAM Symposium on Discrete Algorithms (SODA) 2018.